zogzog/cubicweb/doc/book/en/devrepo/entityclasses/application-logic.rst

 `fetch_attrs` configures which attributes should be prefetched when using ORM methods retrieving entity of this type.
 In a same manner, the `cw_fetch_order` is a class method allowing to control sort order.
-More on this in :ref:FetchAttrs.
+More on this in :ref:`FetchAttrs`.

 We can observe the big TICKET_DEFAULT_STATE_RESTR is a pure application domain piece of data.
 There is, of course, no limitation